toddmath/Portfolio-Website/src/content/contact/index.md

 title: 'Get In Touch'
 ---

-Although I'm not currently looking for freelance opportunities, my inbox is always open.
-Whether for a potential project or just to say hi, I'll try my best to answer your email!
+I'm currently in the process of looking for my first web development job.
+If you'd like to reach out, feel free to send me an email.
+Even if it's just to say hi!